|Nutritional Guidelines (per serving)|

 Coarsely chop the tomatoes.
 If you prefer your salsa without seeds, remove the seeds while you are chopping the tomatoes.

 Place all ingredients in a large saucepan and bring to a boil.

 Simmer salsa for about 30 minutes, stirring occasionally.

-Cool and pour salsa into 3-pint jars.
+Cool and pour salsa into three 1-pint jars.
 Store in refrigerator for up to 2 weeks.

 - Be sure to wear gloves when chopping jalapeno peppers.
 The volatile oils can burn your skin and eyes.